ahmettkartal/ip-finder-extension/README.md

 }

 ```
-> matches => The plugin will work in case of which urls you have
+> matches => The extension will work in case of which urls you have
-> resources => source files to create the plugin action
+> resources => Source files to create the extension action
-> default_popup => html file that will create the general interface of the plugin
+> default_popup => HTML file that will create the general interface of the extension

-We will use html for the plugin's interface.
-For this, we create a button to trigger the API to pull the IP information into the app.html file and a paragraph element to reflect the returned result on the screen.
+We will use HTML for the extension's interface.
+Create a button to trigger the API for pulling IP information into the app.html file and create a paragraph element to reflect the returned result on the screen.
 We also add style to the body element for the size of the plugin.
-Finally, we add the app.js file we will use.
+Finally, we add the app.js file which we will use.

 ```sh
 <!doctype html>